4tronix/MiniBit/README.md

 ## Driving the motors individually

-If you want more fine grain control of individal motors, use `minibit.move(...)` to drive motor either forward or reverse.
+If you want more fine grain control of individal motors, use `minibit.move(...)` to drive each motor either forward or reverse.
 You can specify the direction (Forward or Reverse) and speed between 0 and 100.
-If the left motor truns slower than the right motor, the robot will turn to the left
+If the left motor turns slower than the right motor, the robot will turn to the left
 ```blocks
 // Drive both motors forward at speed 60.
 Equivalent to minibit.go(mbDirection.Forward, 60)
 minibit.move(mbMotor.Both, mbDirection.Forward, 60)